-While medical research is still in the preliminary stages, there is good evidence that a CBD oil cancer treatment may help patients manage their pain.
-Scientists have found that cannabinoids can induce cancer cell death and prevent division or further spreading of cancer cells in a laboratory setting.
+While medical research is still in the early stages, there is good evidence that using CBD oil as a cancer treatment may help patients manage their pain.
+Scientists have found that cannabinoids can induce cancer cell death and prevent division or further spreading of cancer cells.
+Though, it’s important to note these findings occurred on mice and human cells in a laboratory setting.
 Medical evidence aside, there is a significant amount of anecdotal evidence showing that cannabis oil has powerful therapeutic effects when it comes to managing cancer.
-There is no shortage of glowing testimonials from patients who are now completely cured after using cannabis oil for cancer.
+There is no shortage of glowing testimonials from patients who are now in remission after using cannabis oil as a complementary cancer treatment.

 CBD Oil Ohio: Is It Legal Yet?